 - All equipment required (gloves, sacks, first aid kits, hi-visibility vests for leaders, a RAMs and Health and Safety plan).

-- Our Health & Safety Management Plan (download here).
+- Our RAMs Health and Safety form (download here).

 - Excellent online promotion of your school’s involvement including photos of the day.

 To be involved, we simply ask that you:

 - Complete our evaluation surveys.
 These surveys before and after our educational presentation are crucial for evaluating and improving our work.
 They also allow us to deliver our programme at no cost to schools.
 Find out more here.

 - Complete student consent forms.
 To participate, we need to either receive a copy of your students’ completed blanket field trip consent form, or feel free to use ours above.